 But millions claim a wound they can trace back to church that has never healed.
 Why?
 In part, because the church rarely seeks forgiveness.

-#2 – Adult Life/College and Church Don’t Seem to Mix
+#2 – Young Adults Life/College and Church Don’t Seem to Mix

 There are the obvious things, like scheduling activities on Sunday mornings (hint: young people tend to go out on Saturday nights), but there’s more to it.